rsquaredata/cheat-sheets/time-series/notebook.md

 This may lead to poor forecasts when:
 -   the most recent observations are more informative,
 -   the trend changes over time,
--   the process stabilizees or saturates
+-   the process stabilizes or saturates

 ```{r}
 set.seed(123)